-Should the Recipient not meet the total cumulative expansion plan service target for Year 1 and Year 2 by 10% or more and 10 children or more in the aggregate, the Recipient's expansion plan entitlement will be reduced by 1% of the entitlement to reflect the underachievement of the expansion plan service targets.
-This one-time funding adjustment will be processed upon review of the 2018 Financial Statement submission by the ministry.
+As per usual practice, should the Recipient not meet this adjusted Expansion Plan target by 10% or more and 10 children or more in the aggregate, the Recipient's Expansion Plan entitlement will be reduced by 1% to reflect the underachievement of the adjusted Expansion Plan service target.
+This one-time funding adjustment will be processed upon review of the 2020 Financial Statement submission by the ministry.